okteto/destroy-preview/README.md

 # GitHub Actions for Okteto Cloud

 ## Automate your development workflows using Github Actions and Okteto Cloud

 GitHub Actions gives you the flexibility to build an automated software development workflows.
 With GitHub Actions for Okteto Cloud you can create workflows to build, deploy and update your applications in [Okteto Cloud](https://cloud.okteto.com).
+Follow [this tutorial](https://okteto.com/docs/cloud/preview-environments/preview-environments-github/) for a full preview environment configuration sample.

 Get started today with a [free Okteto Cloud account](https://cloud.okteto.com)!